 - Wine and Cheese Party

-- Birthday Party it’s also perfect for a last-minute birthday party!
+- Birthday Party: It’s perfect for a last-minute birthday party!

 - Carnival Party or Garden Party